mdbhojwani/magento2-buy-now/README.md

 3. Create a new cart and add item in cart when Click Buy Now.
  - This setting will create new cart add new item in the cart when click on “Buy Now” button.
 Once order placed  restore previous cart.

-### Notice

-<b>We don't support "Buy Now" button on product widegets, related, upsell, wishlist or any other places because it needs override core phtml files which is not the recommended solution.
-Please keep in note that most of the paid or free version of the Buy Now module overrides the core phtml files.</b>

 ### Use below code to add "Buy Now" button in custom place.